 The School Certificate in Philosophy is smaller in scale than a half GCSE, taking around 20 hours.

 Centres can register from January via a form available on the NCH website.

 Could this be a suitable course for students at the end of Year 10 and Year 11?

 Schools and colleges are free to choose when to teach the School Certificate and there is no restriction on the year group of students.

 When is the deadline for students to be entered for this course?

 The deadline for entry is 1st April 2021.

 Do staff need to attend any training courses or can they begin teaching without doing so?

-Where can i read the examiners report for 2020?
+Where can i read a previous examiners report?